Language Access Services

 Excellence Award - Best Community Event (invitation & submission form)

-This year’s Conference will feature the 2014 Excellence Awards for Best Adirondack Event.
-Awards will be presented at the 2014 Conference honoring the best community events in several categories.
+This year’s Conference featured the 2014 Excellence Awards for Best Adirondack Event.

 Excellence Award Winners Slide Show (3.9MB)